Howard Chandler Christy

 Howard Chandler Christy (January 10, 1872 - March 3, 1952) was an American artist and illustrator.
 Famous for the "Christy Girl" – a colorful and illustrious successor to the "Gibson Girl" – Christy is also widely known for his iconic WWI military recruitment and Liberty loan posters, along with his 1940 masterpiece titled, Scene at the Signing of the Constitution of the United States, which is installed along the east stairwell of the United States Capitol.

 From the 1920s until the early 1950s, Christy was active as a portrait painter whose sitters included presidents, senators, industrialists, movie stars, and socialites.
 He painted Lt.
 Col. Theodore Roosevelt, and Presidents Warren G. Harding, Calvin Coolidge, Herbert Hoover, Franklin Delano Roosevelt, and Harry Truman.
 Other famous people he painted include William Randolph Hearst, Edward VIII, Eddie Rickenbacker, Benito Mussolini, Prince Umberto, and Amelia Earhart.
 By 1938, Time magazine described Christy as "the most commercially successful U.S. artist."

 Early life and education

-Christy was born in Morgan County, Ohio and attended early school in Duncan Falls, Ohio.
+Christy was born in Morgan County, Ohio into a family that traced its lineage back to the Mayflower Compact.
+He attended early school in Duncan Falls, Ohio.

 He then attended the Art Students League of New York in New York City from 1890 to 1891 and then at the National Academy under William Merritt Chase, first at Chase's summer retreat at Shinnecock Hills, New York on Long Island, and then at his 10th Street Studio.
+Christy's tutelage under Chase ended when he was inspired by the work of Charles Dana Gibson and decided to pursue illustration as a career instead of portrait painting.